asrbrr/NOTES/R analysis workflow.md

 #### 2.4 Write functions

+I am an advocate of functions as opossed to classes in general, except when they make real sense.
+So I focus on functions here.

 You may find convenient to create and use the following RStudio snippet.
-Just type "fun" and the this placeholder will be written for you.
+Just type "*fun*" and this placeholder will be written for you.
-What I like is that you get a (seggested) test file related to this function right at the end for easy creation/edit.
+What I like is that you get a (seggested) testthat test-file related to this function right at the end for easy creation/edit.

 ```r